 The health value of a high-fat diet is unclear at best.
 It may be true that there is no real connection between saturated fat consumption and heart disease (or maybe there is), but high-fat diets in general have been correlated to insulin resistance, stroke, elevated cortisol and inflammation, and even excessive daytime sleepiness.
 There are cautions about low-carb diets for pregnant women or those concerned about fertility.
 Dr. Atkins himself suffered heart disease and hypertension before his death.

 High protein intake may not be optimal, either.
 Proposed links between meat consumption and various health issues remain controversial (case in point: The China Study and its various critics), but it is hard to ignore the Blue Zone work.
 Blue Zones are populations with a documented concentration of centenarians much higher than average.
 One striking feature of all five Blue Zones is that they eat very little meat: one serving per week on average.
 Along these lines, protein restriction has been proposed as a technique to extend lifespan through stimulating autophagy.
-In fact, baseline human protein requirements are astonishingly low: human breast milk provides less than 6% of calories from protein, compared to rice at a whopping 8%.
+In fact, baseline human protein requirements are astonishingly low: human breast milk — presumably the optimal food for humans at the time in their lives when they are growing the fastest — provides 5.8% of calories from protein, compared to rice at 8.9%, potato at 10.8%, and wheat at more than 15%.
+Even if those proteins are not “complete,” there is enough surplus to render such concerns moot.

 Moreover, the social and environmental impact of high meat diets is significant.
 Factory farming creates prodigious quantities of manure and methane, and the meat industry employs people in gruesome, demoralizing slaughterhouses.
 Meat as an energy source is also dreadfully inefficient, considering that it takes at least 2.5 to 8 pounds of grain to raise 1 pound of beef.